Elio Chacón: '¡La tengo!'

 During the 1962 season, New York Mets center fielder Richie Ashburn and Chacón frequently found themselves colliding in the outfield.
 When Ashburn went for a catch, he would scream, "I got it!
 I got it!" only to run into the 160-pound Chacón, who spoke only Spanish.
 Ashburn learned to yell, "¡La tengo! ¡La tengo!" which is "I've got it" in Spanish.
 In a later game, Ashburn happily saw Chacón backing off.
 He relaxed, positioned himself to catch the ball, and was instead run over by 200-pound left fielder Frank Thomas, who understood no Spanish and had missed a team meeting that proposed using the words "¡La tengo!" as a way to avoid outfield collisions.
 After getting up, Thomas asked Ashburn, "What the hell is a Yellow Tango?".
-The band, Yo La Tengo, gets its name from this baseball anecdote.
+The band Yo La Tengo gets its name from this baseball anecdote.

-He led the Mets in stolen bases in their inaugural season of 1962, but then never appeared in the major leagues again.
+Chacón led the Mets in stolen bases in their inaugural season of 1962, but then never appeared in the major leagues again.
 His professional career continued through 1971.
-In the majors, Chacón was a .232 career hitter with 143 hits, four home runs, 28 RBI, 49 runs, and 20 stolen bases in 228 games played.
+In the majors, he was a .232 career hitter with 143 hits, four home runs, 28 RBI, 49 runs, and 20 stolen bases in 228 games played.

-Elio Chacón died in Caracas at the age of 55.
+Chacón died in Caracas, at the age of 55.